jessmorecroft/pg-stream/packages/core/README.md

 // Execute SQL, return results as a stream of parsed results where each element
 // is a row/ index tuple, such that multiple result sets will be returned in
-// $sequence with the index resetting to zero when we reach the beginning of the
+// sequence with the index resetting to zero when we reach the beginning of the
 // next result set.
 <O extends MakeValueTypeParserOptions>
 queryStreamRaw(